Overview¶

 Optimizer Studio example a_plus_b_inventory demonstrates user inventory description.

-In order to see the inventory data, you have to make sure you are logged in to Conductor (using optimizer-ctl login
+Note.
+The a_plus_b_inventory example does not include connectivity parameters for your Conductor project.
+In order to see the inventory data, you have to make sure you are logged in to Conductor (using optimizer-ctl login command) and assign a project_guid field in knobs.yaml or set the OPTIMIZER_STUDIO_PROJECT_GUID environment variable to your project GUID.

-System-wide Settings¶
+System-wide Settings

-file or directly in the configuration file, as follows:
+System-wide settings can be configured in the settings.yaml file or directly in the configuration file, as follows:

 global_settings: